 But the fact of the matter is that simply keeping a journal doesn’t mean that one will take the time to study it, to actively learn from it and even if they do, it doesn’t mean they will have the discipline to act on what they find.

-I know many traders that know the root cause of their problem – e.g. lack of patience.
+I know many traders that know the root cause of their problems that are a hurdle for a trader’s success – e.g. lack of patience.
 Many of them have cast iron evidence of this from reviewing trades and yet they simply do nothing about it.

 So, I then started to think that the number #1 thing is commitment.
 To learn, grow, and be the best at what you do.
 Commitment requires a catalyst though – it requires ambition.
 And once you have commitment you also need discipline.

 So now we come to that old chestnut, discipline.
 The problem here is that the word “discipline” – which is bandied around left right and center in the trading arena – is incredibly broad!